bluestone-live/coding-challenge/README.md

 - High availability.
 It is OK if the system is not highly available.
 Write down how would you make the system highly available and why your system is not.
 - Do not try to achieve full test coverage.
 This will take too long.
 Implement one or two test cases for key components to demonstrate your approach to testing.

-## Delivery
+### Delivery

 This project can be implemented in any language/framework/technology of your choice.

 Once you finished the project, please share with us a live demo URL with some jobs populated.

-### Scoring
+### Evaluation

-We want to be as transparent as possible on how we will be scoring your submission.
+We want to be as transparent as possible on how we will be evaluating your submission.
 The following list provides a description of different areas you will be evaluated on:

 - The candidate communicated their progress during the interview.
 - The candidate outlined the key design points in the design document.